robbinjanssen/home-assistant-omnik-inverter/README.md

 // ...
 Even more data
 ```

-This variable declaration contains your serial number, firmware versions, hardware information, the current power output: 1920, the energy generated today: 429 and the total energy generated: 87419.
+This variable declaration contains your serial number, firmware versions, hardware information, the
+current power output: 1920, the energy generated today: 429 and the total energy generated: 87419.

-This custom component basically requests the URL, looks for the _webData_ part and extracts the values as the following sensors:
+This custom component basically requests the URL, looks for the _webData_ part and extracts the
+values as the following sensors:
 - `sensor.solar_power_current` (Watt)
 - `sensor.solar_power_today` (kWh)
 - `sensor.solar_power_total` (kWh)

-### Caching power today.
+### Caching "power today".

 In a few cases the Omnik inverter resets the `solar_power_today` to 0.0 after for example 21:00.
+By
-By setting the `cache_power_today` config attribute to `true` (default) this component will cache the the value and only resets to 0.0 after midnight.
-If you do not experience this, then disable the cache by setting the config variable to `false`.
+setting the `cache_power_today` config attribute to `true` (default) this component will cache the
+value and only resets to 0.0 after midnight.
+If you do not experience this, then disable the
+cache by setting the config variable to `false`.

 ## References